holochain/holochain-rust/doc/specs/dna.md

 ])

 // New Way:
-// NOte: that validation code is in the entry type `links-to` block
+// Note: that validation code is in the entry type `links-to` block
 // which gets found by lookup via the type of the base and the tag. let bundle = startBundle() let post = commit("post",{content:"my post"})